morethemesbaby/indieweb/WORDPRESS.md

 - Categories and tags
 - Type

-Excerpt, Content, Featured image together with all contained content blocks should be considered atomic chunks.
-They should be independent entities forming a post.

-For example a Featured image could come from Flickr created by another author.
+A Featured image could come from Flickr created by another author.
 This should be annotated, and the author mentioned if supports (web) mentions.

 A paragraph in Content should be quotable, likeable, re-postable, commentable etc. Something like Medium tries to do.

 And so on.

-A post, an article is not a single non-decomposable entity.
-It is a container of single, atomic elements.
-Each part of the post, each component should be treated independently.
+Currently in WordPress a post, an article is a single non-decomposable entity.
+Instead it should be a container of multiple atomic elements.
+Each content chunk making up a post should be treated independently.

+Advanced Custom Fields is a way to decompose a post into atomic chunks.
+And Gutenberg is another which decomposes the post on the back-end but displays as a whole on the front-end.

+Gutenberg is [not ready yet for prime-time](https://morethemes.baby/2018/11/14/playing-with-gutenberg-and-react/) and there is a Gutenberg version of Advanced Custom Fields is coming.

+With a combination of these technologies we can say content can be decomposed into atomic chunks in WordPress.

+## Annotating data

+Once we have a proper technology to decompose content we can extend it to support annotation.
+Perhaps any kind of annotation not just Microformats 2.

 ## Growing content

-Distributing annotated content should be done by plugins / services not related to a theme.
+Distributing annotated content should be done by plugins / services not related to a theme / this case study.

 In the same way getting feedback on distributed content should be done by other plugins and services not related to this theme.

 ## Displaying content growth

 After content is distributed, syndicated, reverse-syndicated these new entries must be displayed both on the admin, and the front-end interface.

 For example, in admin, re-opening an old post should display which paragraphs were liked and how many times, which quotes were reposted, how external authors reacted to using their content in this current article.
 And so on.